haguettaz/RSNN/README.md

 ### :book: Storing Spike Trains

-Given one (or many) $L$-channels spike trains to store (and reproduce later on), we turn the weights' learning task into a convex optimization problem.
+Given one (or many) $L$-channels spike trains to store (and to reproduce later on), we turn the weights' learning task into a convex optimization problem.
 The storage capacity (in duration of memories) per synapse appears to be non-vanishing.

 ### :link: Associative Recall